 While many cruisers have their first glimpse of Alaska only through bigger ports such as Ketchikan and Skagway, there have always been those who want to take the route less traveled through the Inside Passage.
 Enter small ships.
-Able to dock in isolated bays and tiny cities like Petersburg and Wrangell, small ships provide more intensive -- and usually more expensive -- ways to explore Alaska's coast.
+Able to dock in isolated bays and tiny cities like Petersburg and Wrangell, small ships provide a much more more intensive -- and usually more expensive -- way to explore Alaska's coast.

 Fortunately for adventurous travelers eager to embark on Alaska expeditions, several cruise companies offer these intimate, nature-focused experiences.
 Even better, the lines are expanding their fleets, as well as their itinerary and excursion offerings.
 Here's a look at Alaska's small ship cruises and where they're going.